GreenhouseModding/bovines-and-buttercups-example-pack/README.md

 {
     // Whether this mushroom has a full block variant.
 Accepts true or false.
     // Requires an extra model set that uses the `bovinesandbuttercups:mushroom_block` type when true.
+    // This field is optional.
+Defaults to true.
     "has_potted": true,
     // Whether this mushroom has a potted variant and can be potted.
 Accepts true or false.
     // Requires an extra model set that uses the `bovinesandbuttercups:potted_mushroom` type when true.
+    // This field is optional.
+Defaults to true.
     "has_potted": true,
     // A template pool (defined in data/<namespace>/worldgen/template_pool/<path>.json) to set blocks to after using bone meal on your mushroom when it's on Mycelium.
     // https://minecraft.wiki/w/Template_pool
+    // This field is optional.
     "huge_mushroom_template_pool": "example:example_mushroom",
     // Whether the huge mushroom template pool should be randomly rotated.
 Typically used for when mushroom template pools are not symmetrical.
+Accepts true or false.
+    // This field is optional.
+Defaults to false.
     "randomly_rotate_huge_mushroom": true
 }
 ```